 Recreational Park 総合レクリエーション公園

 This comprehensive park stretches approximately 3 km from east to west.
-The children’s plaza with dinosaur-shaped playground equipment and the rainbow plaza with a large fountain are popular with families.
+It features a children’s plaza with dinosaur-shaped playground equipment, a rainbow plaza with a large fountain, sports facilities, and azalea and rose gardens.
+Shuttle buses are available within the park.

 Find out more about Recreational Park here on Google maps.